wouter-veeken/wouter.tech/content/blog/translating-flare-without-lingo.md

 2. Open the exported project and select **Project > Project Properties**.
 3. Under **Language**, select the target language.
 This should take care of any translatable labels in your project skins (e.g. search box place holder, topic toolbar buttons), provided that 1) Flare has default translations for the chosen language and 2) you have configured your skins to use the default project language.

-## Part 2/4: Preparing your translation package with Rainbow
+## Part 2 of 4: Preparing your translation package with Rainbow

 Rainbow is sort of a Swiss army knife for translators and translation project managers.
 It offers file conversion, terminology extraction, quality checks, pre-translation, and about a million other things I haven't even begun to explore myself.
 Unfortunately, it's also got a steep learning curve.
 There's a [wiki][rainbow-wiki] which is fairly comprehensive, but it often lacks detail in important areas, and some parts seem out of date.
 Thankfully, you've got this blog to help you!